kameit00/bank-account-icons/README.md

 ## Folders

-The output folder contains the files as 1024x1024 pixel PNGs.
+The `output` folder contains the files as 1024x1024 pixel PNGs.
+The source file for these exported icons is `icons.afdesign` ([Affinity Designer](http://affinity.serif.com/designer/))

 ## Previews